Graylog2/documentation/pages/archiving/setup.rst

 Archive Options
 ---------------

-There are several configuration options to configure the archive plugin.
+There are several configuration options to configure archiving.

 .. list-table:: Configuration Options
     :header-rows: 1